 As the founder or marketing manager of a startup, there’s plenty of things that you have to be aware of.
 But the two most important things that will command most of your attention are: your customers and competitors.

-As stated in The Marketing Playbook, “If you can’t beat ‘em…join ‘em or at least stay out of their way.”
-I’ll show you how you could join them later.
+As stated in The Marketing Playbook, “If you can’t beat ‘em… join ‘em or at least stay out of their way.”
+We'll discuss how you could join them later.

 How to apply the strategy